 - Conscious intravenous sedation – Your dentist will place an IV in your wrist or arm through which a sedative medication will be administered.
 Though you will remain awake throughout the procedure, you will likely be unaware of the passage of time during your visit.
 You may also experience post-sedation amnesia, preventing you from remembering what occurred during your procedure.
 This is an excellent choice for patients who are afraid of the dentist’s office or who feel anxious about their procedure.

 - General anesthesia – In some cases, full anesthesia may be administered.
 This type of sedation puts you completely to sleep for your procedure.
 There may be special recommendations regarding eating or drinking both before and after this form of sedation that you will need to follow to ensure your comfort and safety.

 Your dentist will discuss with you any special aftercare measures that you will need to take when scheduling your pre-prosthetic surgery.
 You may be asked to maintain a liquid or soft-food diet for a short period of time following the surgery.
 Your dentist will also likely have some special recommendations for how you should brush and floss in both the time immediately following your procedure and longer term.
 Following these instructions, as well as keeping any follow-up appointments with your dental office will be vitally important for your overall health and safety, as well as for the success of your surgery.

-If you have any questions about your pre-prosthetic surgery or aftercare procedures, please feel free to call Redondo Oral Surgery at 310-375-0514.
-Dr. Barry Johnsin, Dr. Trent Westernoff, Dr. Martin Mardirosian, and our team will be happy to provide additional information, and help you schedule your appointment and follow-up visits at our oral surgery office in Redondo Beach, California.
+If you have any questions about your pre-prosthetic surgery or aftercare procedures, please feel free to call Oral Surgery Partners at 310-375-0514.
+Dr. Trent Westernoff, Dr. Martin Mardirosian, and our team will be happy to provide additional information and help you schedule your appointment and follow-up visits at our oral surgery office in Redondo Beach, California.